-Transaction T: Transaction U:
+Transaction T: Transaction $U$ :

-a.setBalance(105) a.setBalance(110)
+a.setBalance (105) a.setBalance(110)

 \$100

-a.setBalance(105) \$105
+a.setBalance (105) \$105

-a.setBalance(110)
+a.setBalance (110)

-Recoverability of If a transaction (like U) has committed a
+Recoverability of If a transaction (like $U$ ) has committed after it

-transactions • has
+transactions • has seen

 the effects of a transaction that subsequently aborted, the situation is not recoverable.
 To ensure that such situations will not arise, any transaction (like U) that is in danger of having a dirty read delays its commit operation.
 The strategy for recoverability is to delay commits until after the commitment of any other transaction whose uncommitted state has been observed.
 In our example, U delays its commit until after T commits.
 In the case that T aborts, then U must abort as well.